Ebanflo42/Persistence/README.md

 Matrix:

-1) Deal with edge case for Smith normal form - need to insure that all zero entries are at the end of the diagonal and that each diagonal entry divides the next.
+1) Debug finding the image of one matrix in the basis of the kernel of another matrix - this appears to be causing the problem with simplicial homology over ther integers.

 2) Implement column eschelon form for integer polynomial matrices.

 Simplicial Complex:

+1) Debug construction of the Vietoris-Rips complex.

-1) Continue debugging homology over the integers (probably requires fixing things in Matrix.hs).
+2) Continue debugging homology over the integers (probably requires fixing things in Matrix.hs).

 Persistence:

-1) Ensure that construction of the boundary operators is complete for F_2 and implement persistent homology over F_2.
+1) Continue debugging the construction of the filtration and then move on to testing persistent homology over F_2.

 2) Investigate the second paper further to ensure a good understanding of how to calculate persistent homology over PID's then implement persistent homology over the integers.

 Testing:

-1) Create a filtration for testing persistent homology over F_2.
+1) Make sure the expected output for the persistent homology test case is understood.

 General:

 1) A more consistent, well-motivated, and concise philosophy for parallelism needs to be implemented.

 A good blog post on computing simplicial homology: